Skip to Content

 The base gravy is a convenient and economical way of preparing curries fast rather than having to make different base masalas for each curry.

-Is the base curry gravy used at authentic Indian restaurants?
+Is this sauce used at authentic Indian restaurants?

 Not usually though I have see it used at a few.